southwickIO/cloudy-rabbit/README.md

 7. **Banner Grabber** (bg.sh) - Collects banners using nmap for some of the more popular ports.
 8. **Detect IIS Lockdown Tool** (di.py) - This script checks a remote server to see if it is an IIS server.
 If so, a check is done for the IIS Lockdown Tool.
 The IIS Lockdown Tool is a security tool developed by Microsoft to help secure IIS web servers.
 9. **Detect Mod_headers** (dm.py) - This script checks a remote server to see if it is an Apache Server.
 If so, a check is done for mod_headers.
 Apache mod_headers is a module for the Apache web server that allows you to modify HTTP request and response headers.
 This allows a network defender to obfuscate banners if wanted.
+10. **Detect Apache ServerSignature/ServerTokens** (da.py) - This script checks the remote server to see if it is an Apache server.
+If it is, it checks for the "ServerSignature" and "ServerTokens" headers/directives.
+The "ServerSignature" directive controls whether the server includes a footer line containing the server version number and other information in error messages and directory listings.
+The "ServerTokens" directive controls the level of detail in the server response headers.
+A network defender can raise the sensitivity higher than the default to reduce the attack surface.
+This script checks if the network defender did that.

 ## Todo
-- [ ] script that detects and apache2.conf serversignature/server token settings.
-This could detect false or off banners (p)
-- [ ] simple proxy creator script (p/b)
+- [o] simple proxy creator script (p/b)
 - [ ] http tunelling detection script.
 See ../res/Detecting HTTP tunneling
 - [ ] detect outbound ssh traffic script (b)
 - [ ] simple custom vpn script (p/b)